Long term effects of COVID-19

-These symptoms are not limited to people who were seriously unwell or hospitalised when they first caught the virus.
+These symptoms are not limited to people who were seriously unwell or hospitalised with, or as a result of, COVID-19.

 Supporting people with long term effects of COVID-19

 We recognise and acknowledge the impact that long COVID can have on the health and wellbeing of those affected.
 We are committed to ensuring that every person with long COVID is supported with access to the care they need, in a setting that is as close to their home as possible.

 We published Scotland’s Long COVID service (September 2021) which sets out our approach and commitments to improving care and support for people with long COVID in Scotland.